MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-deprecating-with-statements-overview.md

 # Deprecating Explicit and Implicit With Statements

 The extensibility model and the AL programming language is a successor to the C/AL language.
-And the `with` statement has up until now been supported in AL.

-Using the `with` statement might make code harder to read, but it can also prevent code in Business Central online from being upgraded without changes to the code or even worse - upgraded but with changed behavior.
+And the `with` statement has up until now been supported in AL. While using the `with` statement might make code harder to read, it can also prevent code in [!INCLUDE[prodshort](includes/prodshort.md)] online from being upgraded without changes to the code or even worse - upgraded but with changed behavior.
+We distinguish between two types of with statements; the explicit type of `with` using the keyword, and then the implicit with which is not expressed directly in code.
+The next sections describe these one by one.

 ## The explicit with statement